shipyardapp/Shipyard-Documentation/docs/blueprint-library/mode/mode-authorization.md

 ---

 # Mode Authorization
 To get started with any Mode Blueprints, you will need to create an API Access Token.
-This API Access Token is a secure way for Shipyard to access Mode and will be required for **every** Mode Blueprint.
+This API Access Token is a secure way for Platform to access Mode and will be required for **every** Mode Blueprint.
 Additionally, you'll need to find your Workspace Name and your Report ID.

 ## Creating a Mode Access Token
 1. Log into [Mode](https://app.mode.com/).